Mold Removal Services

 Doing this will cost you money and will likely result in a failed remediation wherein you are left with the damage and no guarantee of service or results.

 While we understand that having a mold issue in your home or business can have detrimental effects on the occupants, take a moment out and arm yourself with the proper background information, as well as the right questions to ask when seeking any outside professional or vendor for mold removal in your home or business.
+Our goal is to prevent mold growth to improve indoor air quality.

-Unfortunately, in Columbus and the surrounding communities there are no laws or restrictions regarding the licensing or restrictions regarding mold remediation or testing criteria.
-This leaves you, the home or business owner on your own to not only educate yourself but to also choose any mold remediation vendor wisely.
+Unfortunately, in Columbus and the surrounding communities there are no laws or restrictions regarding the licensing or restrictions regarding remove mold remediation or testing criteria.
+This leaves you, the home or business owner on your own to not only educate yourself but to also choose any remove mold remediation vendor wisely.

 There is good amount of good information available to you on the internet and we are always happy to give advice or simply answer any mold removal question.